Wordvice AI vs Ginger: Free Grammar Checker Tool Comparison

 Wordvice AI displays all the feedback boxes on the right side of the page.
 You can open a given feedback box either by clicking on the box itself or by clicking on the underlined error within the text.
 Each feedback box not only shows you how to correct an error but also provides a brief explanation of the error type.

 After receiving proofreading from an online grammar checker, you probably want to somehow save the revised text.
 Wordvice AI automatically saves your documents to your account.
 You can recover old files by going to “My Documents.”
-Wordvice AI also allows you to save your text as a Microsoft Word file by clicking on the download arrow on the bottom right of the text box.
-Neither of these features are offered by the Ginger site.
+Wordvice AI also allows you to save your text as an MS Word file by clicking on the download arrow on the bottom right of the text box.
+Neither of these features are offered by the Ginger grammar checker site.

 Add-ons and live corrections

-Although the Ginger site does not offer a download option, Ginger supports add-ons for Microsoft Office, Windows, Mac, and various browsers, such as Chrome and Edge.
+Both Wordvice AI and Ginger provide add-ons for Microsoft Office and Chrome, while Ginger also has options for Windows and Mac.
 These add-ons provide live corrections from Ginger as you type out emails or social media posts on the browser.
 There is also a Ginger writer for iOS and Android as well as a Ginger keyboard for Android.
-Wordvice AI, on the other hand, does not currently offer any add-ons.
-However, the tool is being constantly updated with useful new features, so such add-ons may soon be a possibility.
+While Wordvice does not currently offer these add-ons, they will apparently be available in the near future.

 Another useful feature of Wordvice AI Proofreader is its speech-to-text function, which converts spoken English into text.
 Clicking on the microphone icon on the top right of the text box allows you to access this function.
 Speech-to-text is not offered by Ginger Software or most other grammar checkers but may be useful to non-native English speakers who want to check the accuracy of their spoken sentences.